crate/crate/docs/general/ddl/data-types.rst

 ::

-    cr> INSERT INTO users (id, name) VALUES ('1361', 'john doe') SQLActionException[SQLParseException: 'john doe' is too long for the text type of length: 6]
+    cr> INSERT INTO users (id, name) VALUES ('1361', 'john doe') SQLParseException['john doe' is too long for the text type of length: 6]

 If the excess characters are all spaces, the string literal will be truncated to the specified length.